mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/_index.md

 Once downloaded and executed, each plugin should have registered itself via the global [registerPlugin](/extend/plugins/webapp/reference/#registerPlugin).
 The web app then invokes the `initialize` function defined on the plugin class, passing a registry and store.
 The registry passed allows the plugin to register (and unregister) components, event callbacks and Redux reducers to track plugin state.
 The store passed is the same Redux store used by the web app, giving the plugin access to the full state of the web app.

 Components registered by the plugin via the registry are tracked in the Redux store and used by `Pluggable` components throughout the web app. `Pluggable` components with a `pluggableName` attribute can render multiple such components registered by plugins.

-`Pluggable` components without a `pluggableName` attribute adopt the name of their only child component, and allow for completely replacing it.
-The last plugin to replace such a component is the one used to render it.

 Custom post types work similarly, but are registered slightly differently, use a separate reducer and have more of a custom implementation.